A Founder’s Perspective: Professional PDF Translation to Avoid Google Gaffes and Ensure Accuracy

 When viewing a PDF, you are looking at a snapshot that was created in another application, such as Microsoft Word or InDesign, for example.
 With PDF translation, it is always most efficient to work with the source authoring file, such as the original Microsoft Word document.
 A quality translation provider will have the technical capability to work with a wide variety of authoring applications, including Microsoft Word (.DOCX), Adobe InDesign (.INDD), and Adobe Photoshop (.PSD), to name a few.

-Sometimes the source file may have been lost to time.
-That doesn’t mean the PDF can’t be translated, it just means that additional steps must be taken to recreate it.
+Sometimes the source file may have been corrupted or lost, and Interpro is here to help support even in difficult situations.
+No source file doesn’t mean the PDF can’t be translated, it just means that additional steps must be taken to recreate it.
 First, the text is extracted from the PDF and placed into an editable format.
 Once the translation is complete, desktop publishers will create a new document that looks as close as possible to the original.

 These extra steps invariably incur additional cost and time.
 When creating new documents, keep the source files saved together with the PDF.
 When it is time to translate – whether that’s six months or six years later – everything will be available at your fingertips.